-Pregnancy and Tramadol – Are There Any Side Effects?
+Pregnancy and Tramadol

-Taking tramadol is not very safe during pregnancy.
-If you are taking tramadol and start to experience problems with your unborn child, consult your doctor.
-There is a high likelihood that tramadol is the cause.
+Taking Tramadol is not very safe during pregnancy.
+If you are taking Tramadol and start to experience problems with your unborn child, consult your doctor.
+There is a high likelihood that Tramadol is the cause.

-Do not take tramadol during the end of your pregnancy because there is a chance your newborn baby may experience withdrawal symptoms.
-For pregnant women experiencing severe pain, tramadol is the best solution.
+Do not take Tramadol during the end of your pregnancy because there is a chance your newborn baby may experience withdrawal symptoms.
+For pregnant women experiencing severe pain, Tramadol is the best solution.
 Seek the advice of your doctor.

 It’s always better to be safe than sorry.
-Before taking tramadol, tell your doctor:
+Before taking Tramadol, tell your doctor:

-- If you have a tramadol allergy or any other allergy
+- If you have a Tramadol allergy or any other allergy

 - Your medical history.
 Inform your doctor if you have a brain disorder, liver disease, substance use disorder, stomach or intestinal problems, breathing problems, kidney disease, depression, or obesity.